richieinthecloud/aws-automated-etl-pipeline/README.md

 ## 🚧 Future Improvements
 Possible enhancements include:

+Reviewing the ETL script
+Dedicating some more money into this, AWS Glue is not free.
 Infrastructure as Code (Terraform or CloudFormation) Retry logic and DLQs for Lambda
 Environment separation (dev / prod)